Cognigy/Documentation/docs/en/docs/ai/endpoints/testing-mode.md

 ### Socket.io Endpoint

-To submit the "Test Mode" message, establish a socket connection with a Cognigy Socket Endpoint and pass the `testMode` query parameter with the `true` option in the socket client.
+To submit the "Test Mode" message, establish a socket connection with a Cognigy Socket Endpoint and pass the `testMode` parameter with `true` to SocketClient.
 You can see the example below.
-This example may differ depending on which socket client library is used:
+This example may differ depending on which Socket.IO client library is used:

 ```javascript
 const { SocketClient } = require("@cognigy/socket-client");